Discover more from Activist Explorer Newsletter, by Juliana Barnet

 ‘Nah, Mom, just stand there,’ Max said… ‘You’re not breaking any rules.’

-Helping organizers fight union busting.
-A book like Standing Up highlights an important tool of labor organizing, known as inoculation.
+Providing concrete organizing tips.
+Standing Up highlights an important tool of labor organizing, known as inoculation.
 In the novel, we see management engage in intimidation, including “captive audience meetings.”
 Such tactics are a major obstacle in worker organizing; see this, this and this for real-life examples.
-Stories that depict such schemes alert— inoculate—workers against employer moves to quash their struggle, so that they are not taken unawares.
+Showing such machinations in the story can serve to alert— inoculate—workers against this type of employer schemes to quash their struggle.

 Providing a vehicle for friendly self criticism.
 This novel takes a good-humored look at the foibles of activists and organizers, without coming across as an attack.
-This is tricky, and can easily become divisive.
-Fiction written from a position of love, of wanting the best for the participants, of poking gentle fun at the characters as they grapple with patriarchy, white supremacy, beaurocracy, ageism, and more, is something Standing Up does very well, showing that, as Bravo says, “even people who make big mistakes can grow and learn.”
-Including, of course, the authors themselves.
+Fiction written from a position of love, of wanting the best for the participants, of poking gentle fun at the characters as they grapple with patriarchy, white supremacy, bureaucracy, ageism, and more, is something Standing Up does very well, avoiding a tone of attack or heavy-handed bemoaning of errors.
+As Bravo says, “even people who make big mistakes can grow and learn.”
+Including, of course, the authors themselves…

-Finally, this book gives a picture of some of the many, and often unrecorded, grassroots victories, which consist not only of achieving better material conditions for work or school, but also the monumental changes that take place inside people, as individuals and as a group.
+Finally, this book gives a picture of some of the many, often unrecorded, grassroots victories, which achieve not only better material conditions but also monumental changes inside people, as individuals and as groups.
 As Bravo says, “We want to show that moment—such a joy to watch—when people get a sense they don’t have to put up with this shit anymore.”

 That moment when they realize that “this shit” isn’t inevitable, somebody’s doing it.
 We can change that, and ‘we’ means me, too.”